onspli/eladmin/README.md

 ## Actions

-There are four default actions we can do with the records: *create*, *read*, *update*, *delete*.
-If we use soft deletes in our model there are two additional actions *restore* and *forceDelete*.
+There are 6 default actions we can do with the records: *create*, *read*, *update*, *delete*, *restore* and *forceDelete*.
 Sometimes it's not enough and we want to define our own actions.
 Eladmin can do that.

 We want do add action *cancel* which cancels a registration.
 Add folowing code to the *Registration* model:
 ```php